Let’s Chat Over Coffee- Chapter 8 (a)

 “You have to be the best, you will audition to Oxford.”
 Father said calmly.
 “Do you actually think I’m prepared to even audition to Oxford?”
 Spat Bradley while drinking his coffee.
 “Obviously you are.
 I’ve spent a fortune in looking only the best guitar teacher in all of England, and you will get into Oxford ‘cause you want to study music, don’t you?”
 He said neutrally.
 “It’s the only thing I have, it’s the only thing you’ve given-” “And that’s why you will get in.”

 About theartofmusicalpoetryI'm Jose Clavell, graduate student at Western Illinois University.
 Pontifical Catholic University of Puerto Rico alumni.
-Choral Conductor, writer, blogger.
+Choral Conductor, Spanish teacher writer, foodie, and a blogger.

 Posted on April 13, 2012, in Chat over Coffee, Coffeeshop, Uncategorized and tagged black coffee, Coffee, green lady, guitar, guitar playing, La catedral- Berrios, Merlin, Merthur, Music, music professors, musician, musician life, Piano, piano playing, short story.
 Bookmark the permalink.
 1 Comment.